 The Company's capital includes both equity, representing ordinary share capital and the cumulative profit and loss account, and debt, representing limited-recourse notes issued.
 The Company relies on the expertise of KBC Asset Management NV to manage capital.
 The Company's capital management objectives are to ensure the ability to continue as a going concern and to ensure the portfolio of securities held allows for continued note issuance.
 The valuation of notes issued is substantially derived from the valuation of underlying debt instruments held and management of this form of capital is achieved through maintenance of a liquid portfolio of securities with strong credit ratings and potential for net investment gains.
-The Company is entitled to retain a reserved profit of $\notin$ 1,000 per annum.
+The Company is entitled to retain a reserved profit of €1,000 per annum.
 Profit generated and recognised in the cumulative profit and loss account is distributed in the form of dividends on an annual basis and therefore the dividend payout ratio is 100%.

-The total amount subject to capital management policies at the reporting date is $\notin 259,135,035$ (2019: $\notin 302,536,604$ ).
+The total amount subject to capital management policies at the reporting date is €259,542,247 (2019: €302,555,012).
 Due to the structure of the Company as a Section 110 vehicle, standardised ratios used in capital management such as gearing are deemed not to be appropriate or relevant.
 KBC Asset Management NV does not set targeted returns for capital management purposes.
+A description of the ratios and methods used by KBC Asset Management NV in deciding how resources are allocated and assessing the performance of the investments are detailed in Note 17.
+These ratios and methods include credit quality assessment, ALM ratios, note issuance and redemption assessments, analysis of exposures and price fluctuation reviews.

-It is not expected that the Company will issue additional ordinary shares and any additional note series issued in future reporting periods will be driven by changes in portfolio composition.
+It is not expected that the Company will issue additional ordinary shares and any additional note series issued in future reporting periods will be driven by changes in portfolio composition and investor demand at the underlying fund level.
 The terms applicable to note redemptions and the quinzaine process have been outlined in Note 3 and Note 15.